g0mb4/mate_pi_demo/README.md

 # mate_pi_demo

-Demonstaration package for ROS2.
+Demonstration package for ROS2.
 Runs on a Raspberry Pi 4 with Ubuntu 20.04.

 User: **ubuntu**